+David is an experienced chancery and commercial litigator with particular expertise in property and landlord and tenant law, commercial litigation and administrative law.
 The main thrust of David’s practice is trial advocacy.
 Regular appearances in the High Court and the county courts, as well as in the Upper Tribunal and the First Tier Tribunal, have given David a real understanding of the skills required in these challenging environments and a reputation as a robust trial advocate.
-As a result, David has been recommended in the directories for a number of years.
-The Legal 500 Guide 2019 says of him “His pleadings are a joy to read and he is commanding in the courtroom.”
+David has considerable experience of the Court of Appeal and other appellate courts.

 He acted for the claimant in Azure East Midlands Ltd v Manchester Airport Group Property Developments Ltd EWHC 1644 (TCC).
 In Murray Vernon Holdings Ltd v Hassall EWHC 7 (Ch) David helped defend a company director against allegations of breach of fiduciary duty in the sale of his shares to his fellow directors.

 David also appeared for the successful defendant in a BPC trial relating to internet telephony charges incurred as the result of fraudulent hacking: Frontier Systems Ltd (T/A Voiceflex) v FRIP BLR 563.

 David’s own experience as a company director helps him to provide relevant, accurate but above all commercially practical advice.

 Insolvency law is an area in which David also has significant experience.
 David’s specialist knowledge of this area led to him being instructed in the bankruptcy of members of UB40 and on behalf of the claimant in Hill v DEFRA 1 BCLC 601, a leading case on the Company Directors Disqualification Act 1986.